 For over a century, European men refused to go outside without first donning an enormous wig.
-At the time, the headpiece was better known as a peruke or periwig, and just like other crazy fashion trends, the peruke wig has a fascinating history.
+At the time, the headpiece was better known as a peruke or periwig, and just like other bizarre fashion trends, the peruke wig has a fascinating history.
 It turns out that powdered wigs weren't as innocent as they look - there's a surprising secret hidden in peruke history.

 Why did men wear wigs?
 It wasn't just to show off their manly hair-growing powers.
-In fact, many donned wigs to cover up a deadly sexually transmitted disease.
+In fact, many donned wigs to cover up a sexually transmitted disease.
 Syphilis ravaged Europe for centuries, and one common side effect was patchy hair loss.
 And that's only the beginning when it comes to powdered wigs and syphilis.
 The enormous wigs could also cover open sores and a multitude of other sins.

 Syphilis Caused Hair Loss And Open Sores – And Wigs Were The Solution